Pole dynamics and an integral of motion for multiple SLE(0): Examples

 has two pairs of solutions $\{\zeta_1^+,\zeta_2^+\}, \{\zeta_1^-,\zeta_2^-\}$ for the finite poles:

 where

 and $s_k$'s are the elementary symmetric functions in the four variables $x_1, x_2, x_3, x_4:$

 The plus case corresponds to the neighbor pattern while the minus case corresponds to the rainbow pattern, as we will see shortly.
+Note that we our solutions only involve two $\zeta$ because we are considering the canonical rational function and so the third pole is at infinity.
 Inserting $\zeta_1^{\pm}, \zeta_2^{\pm}$ into the system~\eqref{eq: U} to obtain $U_j^{\pm}$, $j=1,2,3,4$, we first claim that the solutions $U_j^{\pm}$ can be entirely expressed in terms of $x_j$'s as

 To see this, let